adamloec/UWA/README.md

 ```

 Now that these additions to UWApp were made, it can be further customized to accomodate for the new application urls/views.
+- For customizing the HTML templates, it is recommended to review the example HTML documents here: https://github.com/StartBootstrap/startbootstrap-sb-admin-2

 ## AWS Elastic Beanstalk Configuration
 1. Activate the virtual environment: